 As the world becomes increasingly aware of the need to reduce our reliance on fossil fuels, alternative energy sources such as solar thermal energy are gaining popularity.
 In Australia, where heating, cooling, and hot water are essential for comfortable living, solar thermal energy or hydronics systems are becoming more popular.

 Solar hot water evolved!
-Solar hydronics (also known as solar thermal) technology allows you to not only heat water using the power of the sun, but heat your home as well!
+Solar hydronics (AKA solar thermal energy) technology allows not only heat water using the power of the sun, but heating and cooling your home as well!
 Cut your water heating and general heating bills while slashing greenhouse gas emissions!

 Digital system controller

 The microprocessor based gas and solar heat controller provides full system monitoring and control at a touch of a button.
 It features efficient seasonal control and over temperature protection.

 Radiators can make use of the hot water generated by a solar hydronic system.

 Once the water heats, it doesn’t have to just sit in the tank waiting to be used for showering or cooking.
 It can continuously circulate around your home to warm your entire house through gentle, radiant heat.

 As new home construction occurs, there can be heatline piping installation under the floor or in the foundations.
 Hot water pumps through the pipes to generate radiant heat.
 Thus, there are no more cold winter floors!

 Additionally, an under-floor solar heating system can cool during the warmer months.
 Although this does require a heat dump in summer, such as a swimming pool or spa.